MundlapatiSivaSai/NeoFi_Django_Task/README.md

 - **Share Note**: `POST /api/notes/share`
 - **Note Version History**: `GET /api/notes/version-history/{id}`

-Detailed API documentation and usage examples are provided in the [docs](docs) folder.

 ## Running the Tests

 Explain how to run the automated tests for this system.